schmoelder/diss/doc/02_model_based_design/04_design_formulation.md

 *Model parameters* are inherent to the chosen chromatographic system and describe its physical and chemical properties.
 These include parameters related to thermodynamics, fluid dynamics, dispersion effects, and mass transfer resistances.
-Model parameters can often be measured directly, obtained through correlations, or determined using inverse methods, where they are adjusted to align with experimental data or other sources of information.
+Model parameters can often be measured directly, obtained through correlations, or determined using inverse methods, where they are adjusted to align with experimental data or other sources of information (see {numref}`model_calibration`).
 The accurate determination of model parameters is essential for developing precise chromatographic process models.
-For an example characterization procedure of a typical chromatographic laboratory system, refer to {numref}`characterization`.

 *Design parameters* define the overall setup and operational configuration of a chromatographic plant, which remain fixed during operation.
 These parameters include decisions about operating modes (e.g., batch-elution or recycling techniques), column geometry (length and diameter), adsorbent type, and, for SMB systems, zone configurations such as the number of columns per zone.